 1985--Two El Teatro Campesino plays were a part of the Public Theater's Festival Latino in New York.

 1986- "I Don't Have to Show You No Stinking Badges," a play by Valdez, premiered at the Los Angeles Theater Center and played for four months.

 1987- Valdez directed the film "La Bamba."
 In San Juan Bautista the members continued the work of the Teatro as a professional company and a cultural institution.
 It reached out to new American audiences while preserving an ancient tradition of popular classics and introducing new original work by Latinos and Latinas.

-ImaginArte - Theater - El Teatro Campesino
+ImaginArte - Theater - El Teatro Campesino (Internet Archive)

 Links to other El Teatro Campesino Sites